 Lack of Inbound Links

 Links are still a major variable in Google’s algorithm.
-A website that does not have enough high-value links can be deemed not valuable enough to rank by Google.
+A website that does not have enough high-value links can be deemed not valuable enough to rank in Google.

 You can usually tell a group of navigational links are spammy if the anchor text that is used goes beyond what a normal user would need to know to determine what the page being linked to is actually about.